deepfence/golang_deepfence_sdk/client/docs/ReportersFieldsFilters.md

 ### NewReportersFieldsFilters

-`func NewReportersFieldsFilters(containsFilter ReportersContainsFilter, matchFilter ReportersMatchFilter, orderFilter ReportersOrderFilter, ) *ReportersFieldsFilters`
+`func NewReportersFieldsFilters(compareFilter []ReportersCompareFilter, containsFilter ReportersContainsFilter, matchFilter ReportersMatchFilter, orderFilter ReportersOrderFilter, ) *ReportersFieldsFilters`

 NewReportersFieldsFilters instantiates a new ReportersFieldsFilters object This constructor will assign default values to properties that have it defined,